salinajaegers/CODEXpipeline/README.md

 4. To run the pipeline activate the conda environment by typing 'conda activate codex' into the terminal.
     In case the environment isn't setup yet, use the environemnt yml file to create one:
-    'conda env create -f CODEX-pipeline-conda.yml'
+    `conda env create -f CODEX-pipeline-conda.yml`

 5. Adjust the working directory $WD variable in the slurm job file PIPELINE.sh by setting it to the path of the directory with the data and configuration file and run it.
 Depending on how large your dataset is you might also want to adjust the slurm job resources.
-    For 150'000 cells measured, we used 20h, with 12 cpus where each had 30gb of memory.
+    For 150'000 cells measured, we used 20h, with 12 cpus where each had 30gb of memory. <br />
-    #SBATCH --cpus-per-task=12
+    `#SBATCH --cpus-per-task=12` <br />
-    #SBATCH --mem-per-cpu=30GB
+    `#SBATCH --mem-per-cpu=30GB` <br />
-    #SBATCH --time=20:00:00
+    `#SBATCH --time=20:00:00` <br />
     Consider running the pipeline on GPU instead, it would make it much faster and use less resources.

-    Alternatively, the pipeline can be run locally from the commandline with 'snakemake -s ./source/Snakefile.txt -d path/to/working/directory --configfile ./source/config.yaml'.
+    Alternatively, the pipeline can be run locally from the commandline with `snakemake -s ./source/Snakefile.txt -d path/to/working/directory --configfile ./source/config.yaml`.

     NOTE: It is only possible to run one analysis at a time per working directory, as snakemake does not allow for more.